dlarson314/crease-solver/README.md

 * For each node, a list of node neighbors, listed counter-clockwise as seen from "above" (on the +Z axis, looking in the -Z direction, at the original unfolded paper in the XY plane).
-* Triangles (triples of node indices) strictly for plotting later on
+* Triangles (triples of node indices) useful for plotting later on, but also for calculating 3D locations from crease angles.

 Because the topology of the nodes and creases do not change, the edges (pairs of indices) and triangles (triples of indices) will not change during the folding